-- All emails and letters from Dover citizens appear to be in opposition to the project, typically for perceived environmental reasons. - Planning Board memo expressed some concerns related to the septic pipe for Lot 2A crossing in front of access to 1A, atypical side and front setbacks, proximity of septic tanks to lot lines, and imminent adoption of new FEMA Flood Plain maps that could impact designs. - Included in a number of detailed comments (a total of 41), Tetra Tech letter recommends that the plans include the location of homes and drives on adjacent lots, as well as contours extended at least 15 feet into abutting properties. - Site plans do not indicate paved pathways to access doorways to garages or basement spaces. - Basement plan is missing in the affordable home on Lot 2A.
+- All emails and letters from Dover citizens appear to be in opposition to the project, typically for perceived environmental reasons. - Planning Board memo expressed some concerns related to the septic pipe for Lot 2A crossing in front of access to 1A, atypical side and front setbacks, proximity of septic tanks to lot lines, and imminent adoption of new FEMA Flood Plain maps that could impact designs. - Included in a number of detailed comments (a total of 41), Tetra Tech letter recommends that the plans include the location of homes and drives on adjacent lots, as well as contours extended at least 15 feet into abutting properties.
+Adjacent homes are indicated in two of the sites, and contours have been extended at all sites on the civil plans. - Site plans do not indicate paved pathways to access doorways to garages or basement spaces.
+These additional walkways will not be provided. - Basement plan is missing in the affordable home on Lot 2A.
 There is a basement indicated on the building section, although the CME memo of November 15 does not include reference to any basement space.
-This should be clarified. - While the building exteriors of all four structures is very similar, there are significant internal differences between the market rate homes and the affordable, including square feet of usable space on upper levels, finished basement space, and number of bathrooms. - Side elevations of all four buildings could be improved by adding an additional window in the bedrooms. - Market rate building on Lot 45 appears to have a basement floor level close enough to exterior grade to allow the potential for a basement bedroom, which may not be calculated in the septic sizing. - Building section for Lot 45 building does not indicate the basement door on the rear of the structure. - As noted above, none of the rear decks include stairs to directly access the rear yard areas. - Rear elevation of the building on Lot 4 appears to be missing the window into the "bonus room." - All building elevations only include material callouts on the front elevation.
+This should be clarified.
+The Applicant has stated that the affordable home will have an unfinished basement. - While the building exteriors of all four structures is very similar, there are significant internal differences between the market rate homes and the affordable, including square feet of usable space on upper levels, finished basement space, and number of bathrooms. - Side elevations of all four buildings could be improved by adding an additional window in the bedrooms.
+This has been added in the revised plans. - Market rate building on Lot 45 appears to have a basement floor level close enough to exterior grade to allow the potential for a basement bedroom, which may not be calculated in the septic sizing.
+The Applicant has stated that there is not intention to have the bonus room be an additional bedroom, noting that the windows do not meet egress requirements and no window well is provided. - Building section for Lot 45 building does not indicate the basement door on the rear of the structure.
+This has been corrected. - As noted above, none of the rear decks include stairs to directly access the rear yard areas.
+See note above. - Rear elevation of the building on Lot 4 appears to be missing the window into the "bonus room."
+A small window is now indicated on the elevation, but it does not appear to be consistent with the building section through that space. - All building elevations only include material callouts on the front elevation.
 Applicant should confirm intentions on other elevations.
+All elevations now include material callouts.